M-o-a-T/moat/USAGE.rst

    Group address 0…255.

-.. program:: distkv client knx monitor
+.. program:: moat kv knx monitor

 This is a stand-alone KNX monitor.
 It connects to a single controller and runs polls and monitors.